CE-Programming/CEmu/README.md

 ## Features
 ### _Standard features_
 * Built-in ROM dump wizard.
 CEmu does _not_ rely on downloading an OS from TI's website nor does it have a custom boot/loader: a ROM from your own calculator is required.
 CEmu makes it very easy to get it.
-* Accurate and fast emulation (you can also customize the speed and even toggle throttling)
+* Accurate and fast emulation (you can also customize the speed and even toggle throttling).
-* Resizable calculator screen
+* Resizable calculator screen.
-* "Always-on-top" window option
+* "Always-on-top" window option.
-* Screen capture, copy, and drag'n'drop (PNG)
+* Screen capture, copy, and drag'n'drop (PNG).
-* Screen recording (animated PNG)
+* Screen recording (animated PNG).
-* USB emulation for transfers (including for Apps and OSes)
+* USB emulation for transfers (including for Apps and OSes).
-* Customizable keybindings with multiple presets
+* Customizable keybindings with multiple presets.
-* Keypress recording and history
+* Keypress recording and history.
-* Full screen modes (F11 key)
+* Full screen modes (F11 key).
-* Emulation states for efficient saving / restoring
+* Emulation states for efficient saving / restoring.
-* CE skins (colors like the real devices)
+* CE skins (colors like the real devices).
-* Available in English, French, Spanish, and Dutch
+* Available in English, French, Spanish, and Dutch.

 ### _Developer features_
-* Main options available via CLI arguments
+* Main options available via CLI arguments.
-* IPC features when launching several CEmu processes
+* IPC features when launching several CEmu processes.
 * Import/Export RAM, ROM, images...
-* Custom display refresh rate, FPS indicator
+* Custom display refresh rate, FPS indicator.
-* Custom emulation speed/throttling
+* Custom emulation speed/throttling.
-* Rich text console for easier logging/debugging
+* Rich text console for easier logging/debugging.
 * Code stepping, jumping...
-* R/W/X breakpoints, watchpoints
+* R/W/X breakpoints, watchpoints.
-* eZ80 disassembler (with equates support)
+* eZ80 disassembler (with equates support).
-* Port monitor/editor
+* Port monitor/editor.
-* General Timer monitor/editor
+* General Timer monitor/editor.
-* Memory viewer/editor
+* Memory viewer/editor.
-* CPU state/registers viewer/editor
+* CPU state/registers viewer/editor.
-* LCD state/parameters viewer/editor
+* LCD state/parameters viewer/editor.
-* Memory visualizer (as fully customizable virtual LCDs)
+* Memory visualizer (as fully customizable virtual LCDs).
-* Stack viewer
+* Stack viewer.
-* OP1-7 viewer
+* OP1-7 viewer.
-* FP and OP stacks viewer/editor
+* FP and OP stacks viewer/editor.
-* Variable Allocation Table (VAT) viewer
+* Variable Allocation Table (VAT) viewer.
-* Variable list with preview and program launcher
+* Variable list with preview and program launcher.
-* TI-Basic program viewer with syntax-highlight and reformatting
+* TI-Basic program viewer with syntax-highlight and reformatting.
-* Recent files list with ability to quickly resend
+* Recent files list with ability to quickly resend.
-* Cycle counter for benchmarking/profiling
+* Cycle counter for benchmarking/profiling.
-* Emulation of DMA and SPI (for optimal accuracy)
+* Emulation of DMA and SPI (for optimal accuracy).
-* Misc. emulation (backlight, battery...)
+* Misc. emulation (backlight, battery...).
-* Pre-I HW Rev. emulation toggle (IM 2 compatibility)
+* Pre-I HW Rev. emulation toggle (IM 2 compatibility).
-* "Autotester" (automated unit testing, light scripting)
+* "Autotester" (automated unit testing, light scripting).

 ## How to build
 You can find information for building CEmu yourself from the source on [this](https://github.com/CE-Programming/CEmu/wiki/Building-CEmu) wiki page.
 If you encounter any problems, feel free to open an [issue](https://github.com/CE-Programming/CEmu/issues)!